AxonC/university-sdi-project/documentation/trekstar-documentation.md

 ## Computational Efficiency

 When deciding which algorithm to use to search for a project based on its title, it was decided that a linear search would be far too inefficient.
-Linear search has an average time complexity of *O(n)*; while this would be suitable for smaller datasets, its inefficiency would become more apparant as more projects are added.
+Linear search has an average time complexity of *O(n)*; while this would be suitable for smaller datasets, its inefficiency would become more apparent as more projects are added.
 As a result, it was decided that a binary search should be used, accompanied by a merge sort in order to satisfy the pre-requisites of the binary search.

 The binary search has an average time complexity of *O(log n)* and the merge sort has an average time complexity of *O(n log n)*.
 As a result, despite performing two operations, the overall average time complexity remains logarithmic and therefore scales well when the dataset containing projects grows.

 ## Reliability

-The reliablity of the application was deemed to be good due to the extensive set of unit tests and comprehensive test plan.
+The reliability of the application was deemed to be good due to the extensive set of unit tests and comprehensive test plan.
 It was understood that user's actions can not always be predicted and therefore, large amounts of destructive testing proved that the application would not fail due to user input.

 ## Security

-???????????
+When working on the project there were multiple considerations around the security of the application, you can see some of the considerations below, however, due to time restrictions it was not feasible to implement the features:

+- As a major feature implementation it was a consideration to add User Roles to the application, this would allow an organisation to control who has access to what information or functionality, for example, an organisation could create the reader and writer roles.
+The writer role would allow assigned users to add projects, project materials, crew, etc and read data.
+Whereas the reader role would only allow users to view what data has been inputted into the system.
+We see this addition as an important inclusion into the application as it will help to protect the security/integrity of the data.
+- As a more minor implementation, it was a consideration to add integrity validation to the JSON file to ensure that the database has not been tampered with, this would be achieved by creating a SHA256 hash of the JSON content when the application is gracefully closed and then verifying the hash is the same upon opening the application.
+This would allow the application to verify that the content has not been tampered with while it was closed, protecting the security and integrity of the application data.

 ## Portability